B the Keeper: Brandon Reynolds on the Zen of Beekeeping

 Earlier this year, Brandon took home 1st place at Flywheel’s SustainableCincy startup accelerator.
 The program will allow Brandon to bring the bees to more people and places all over the city, from homeowners to big corporations.
 He recently installed a pollinator habitat at Hughes High School, and when asked if he has his eyes on anywhere else in Clifton, he says, “Bees at UC is a dream project.”
 And in addition to planting pollinator habitats around the city, Brandon also collaborated with Rhinegeist on the Sun Hunny ale, a limited batch of 15 kegs that sold out in three days.
 The beer was made with locally sourced honey and proceeds went to the Civic Garden Center.

 While collaborating on a beer with one of the biggest breweries in Ohio is an amazing achievement, Brandon’s main goal with B the Keeper is to show the everyday person that they can make a difference and live more sustainably.
 So what can we do?
 We don’t all need to quit our jobs to become beekeepers, but one easy thing to do is plant more flowers (bees are most attracted to blue, yellow, and purple flowers).
 Not only will this beautify your property, but bees and other pollinators will love it too.
 From there it’s all about making small changes to your consumption and generating less waste.
 “That’s been a real key: how do you make this going green movement something where the regular person is like ‘I can do that,’” he says.
 “That’s what we’re really trying to tackle with B the Keeper.”
-Bee ready to see big things, because Brandon is just getting started.
+Be ready to see big things, because the buzz surrounding Brandon is just getting started.